HarveyBurton96/milestone-project-heritage-housing-issues/README.md

 The client is interested in discovering how the house attributes correlate with the sale price.
 Therefore, the client expects data visualizations of the correlated variables against the sale price to show that.

-To solve this business requirment we created jupyter notbook 2 Houseing Prices Correlation.
-This complred the correlation between Sale price and the rest pf the reatures available in the data frame.
-We used the spearman and Pearson techinique and then combined the two and selected the top 6 most correlated features.
-Next we plotted scatter plots to show how each feature correlated with the sale price using an mlplot which are recorded below.
-That completes our business requirment 1.
+To solve this business requirement, we created jupyter notebook '2 Housing Prices Correlation'.
+This compared the correlation between Sale price and the rest of the features available in the data frame.
+We used the Spearman and the Pearson techniques and then combined the two and selected the top 6 most correlated features.
+Next, we plotted scatter plots to show how each feature correlated with the sale price using an mlplot which are recorded below.
+That completes our business requirement 1.

 ![Scatterplot of First Floor square feet against Sale Price](/images/readme_images/first_floor_against_sale_price.png)